-NCRA member Deliza Ridoloso resides in San Juan City, The Philippines, and works profusely to promote the stenographic court reporting and captioning professions through the NCRA A to Z® Intro to Steno Machine Shorthand program.
+NCRA member Deliza Ridoloso resides in San Juan City, the Philippines, and works tirelessly to promote the stenographic court reporting and captioning professions through the NCRA A to Z® Intro to Steno Machine Shorthand program.
 She and her team currently provide steno writers and steno educational programs through PhilSteno, which, she explains, refers to Philippine Stenography, where the NCRA A to Z program is offered.

 “For those who are committed to moving further, we provide a scholarship for them to learn realtime stenography,” she says, and adds that she became involved in 2018 with the steno community through some acquaintances from NCRA and Stenograph.